jonasjberg/filetags/utils/README.md

 As of now, matching images are displayed in a montage using `feh`.

 The matching includes partial matches and is not case-sensitive.

+This script is a somewhat temporary fix to a greater problem, to be solved at a later time.
+My aim is a complete "desktop search" solution, possibly based on `recoll`, but tweaked for the `filetags` workflow.
+The `xapian` Python API also looks interesting.